|

 he

-Haldir rose to his feet, pulling back his cloak to uncover the
+Haldir rose suddenly, pulling back his cloak to uncover the hilt

 Haldir let his cloak fall back over his sword.

-Expertly, the woman guided her father to a chair and helped him
+Expertly, the woman helped her father shuffle to a chair and

 sit down.
-My father says that he knows you, Master Aradorthat
+Father says that he knows you, Master Aradorthat

-you are a good customer, she said.
-Then she turned to Haldir,
+you are a good customer, she said; she turned to Haldir,

-Her father watched her leave, then turned to his guests.
-My
+Her father watched her leave the room, then turned to his guests.

-daughter tells me you have been to the shop, he said.
+My daughter tells me you have been to the shop, he

 Yes.
-Arador glanced at Haldir for permission to continuethe
+Arador glanced at Haldir for permission to continue;

 said the boy.
 Have you ever heard of such a thing?